Plan-T42/HoloCrane-V1_setup-with-twinbase-and-NextMind/README.md

 This project is a development extension from the [HoloCrane project](https://github.com/Plan-T42/HoloCrane), which is a mixed reality interface running on Microsoft HoloLens 1 device for the digital twin based crane opeation.
 The setups of the following two modules are currently being investigated in this project:

-1. The mixed reality application accessing the DT documents using [twinbase](https://github.com/twinbase/twinbase).
-The internal application parameters that should be included in the DT document are specified in the [description of terms](https://github.com/Plan-T42/HoloCrane-V1_setup-with-twinbase-and-NextMind/blob/master/Descriptions%20of%20terms.md) file.
-[SimpleJSON](https://github.com/HenrikPoulsen/SimpleJSON) script for Unity is utilized as a JSON parser and included in the Asset folder.
+* The mixed reality application accessing the DT documents using [twinbase](https://github.com/twinbase/twinbase).
+    * The internal application parameters that should be included in the DT document are specified in the [description of terms](https://github.com/Plan-T42/HoloCrane-V1_setup-with-twinbase-and-NextMind/blob/master/Descriptions%20of%20terms.md) file.
+    * [SimpleJSON](https://github.com/HenrikPoulsen/SimpleJSON) script for Unity is utilized as a JSON parser and included in the Asset folder.
+    * The script access the URL of the [raw JSON file](https://dtw.dtp.fi/crane-ilmatar/index.json) from the [DT document for Ilmatar crane](https://dtw.dtp.fi/crane-ilmatar/)

-2. Integrating mind-controlled interaction into the mixed reality application using [NextMind DevKit](https://www.next-mind.com/documentation).
+* Integrating mind-controlled interaction into the mixed reality application using [NextMind DevKit](https://www.next-mind.com/documentation).